 With the constant development of urban areas, the function of their buildings continually changes.
 A school becomes an office block and, years later, an apartment complex.
 A factory is transformed into a concert space and then a department store.
 When these existing buildings are given a new purpose, more often than not, their appearance changes too: dated facades are modernised, chipped exteriors are given a fresh lick of paint, old-fashioned features on walls are replaced.
 But no matter how beautifully these transitions are executed time and time again, they can never entirely hide the layered history of a building and its roles: it remains perceptible and tangible forever.

-In 2021, The Velvet Cell included the ‘Urban Transition’ series in a Chronicles Set, a collection of five small projects by five different artists.
+In 2021, the Berlin based publisher The Velvet Cell included the ‘Urban Transition’ series in a Chronicles Set, a collection of five small projects by five different artists.